EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

 \subsection{Communication Cost}

-\textbf{Communication cost for one training round:} The communication overhead of \ActionFed and the four baselines methods are compared for one training round on the CIFAR-10 dataset\footnote{For communication cost and training latency of one training round, only results on the CIFAR-10 dataset are reported since the system performance metrics are similar for all three datasets we considered.}.
-There are no communication costs for the training rounds when \ActionFed uses the buffer.
-Communication costs incurred between the devices and server are shown in Table~\ref{table:comm}.
+\textbf{Communication cost for one training round:} The communication overhead of \mytitle and the four baseline methods are compared for one training round on the CIFAR-10 dataset \di{as shown in Table~\ref{table:comm}}\footnote{For evaluation of communication cost and training latency of one training round, we only report the results on the CIFAR-10 dataset as system performance is independent of datasets.}.

+Compared to classic FL, other DPFL methods have a smaller communication overhead; for example, the communication cost is reduced by 8.27$\times$ (SFL) and 15.55$\times$ (LGL and FedGKT) when training VGG11.
+The reason is that DPFL methods only need to transfer the device-side model between the devices and the server, which is usually smaller than the entire model. \mytitle (with buffer) achieves a further reduction in communication cost of \di{66.62$\times$} on VGG11 and \di{18.18$\times$} on ResNet9.
+When using the buffer, \mytitle fundamentally eliminates the need for communication.
+In terms of the overall communication costs for all rounds of FL, \mytitle ($\rho = 2$) can reduce communication by \di{133.25$\times$} on VGG11 and \di{36.36$\times$} on ResNet9 compared to classic FL.

-Compared to the other DPFL methods, SplitFed, LGL and FedGKT, \ActionFed reduces the communication cost significantly. \ActionFed without buffer reduces the communication cost by 7.82x, 3.89x and 3.92x on both VGG11 and ResNet9.
-LGL and FedGKT can reduce the communication cost by half when compared to SplitFed but still have a higher communication cost when compared to classic FL.
-However, compared to classic FL that does not have any partitioning-based overheads, \ActionFed without buffer still achieves a 3.28x communication reduction on the VGG11 model.
-For the lightweight model, ResNet9, \ActionFed has similar communication costs as FL.
-When using the buffer, \ActionFed fundamentally eliminates the need for communication.
+Compared to the other DPFL methods, \mytitle also reduces the communication cost significantly. \mytitle without buffer reduces the communication cost by \di{8.05$\times$, 4.29$\times$ and 4.29$\times$} on both VGG11 and ResNet9.
+LGL and FedGKT can reduce the communication cost by half when compared to SFL as they only require the activations to be transferred from devices to the server.
+However, due to the cached buffer technique in \mytitle, the average communication per round is further reduced by a factor of $\rho$.
+For instance, in our experiments with $\rho = 2$, the average communication per round is \di{0.0385 GB}, which is \di{16.1$\times$, 8.57$\times$ and 8.57$\times$} lower than SFL, LGL and FedGKT, respectively.